tk3369/Pretend.jl/README.md

 ## Related projects

+There are several mocking libraries available.
+If Pretend.jl does not fit your needs, take a look at these alternatives:

 [Mocking.jl](https://github.com/invenia/Mocking.jl) has a different design such that the mocks are annotated at the call site rather than at the function definition.
 Pretend.jl's design is heavily influenced by this.

 [SimpleMock.jl](https://github.com/JuliaTesting/SimpleMock.jl) is a very cool package that implements mocking using Cassette.jl's machinery.